 Our courses that offer this unit of study

 Further unit of study information

-Up to 30hrs of lectures, 8 x 3hr workshops and up to 40hrs of self directed learning and group work
+Up to 10 hours of lectures, six 3 hour workshops and up to 60 hours of self-directed learning and group work.

 Faculty/department permission required?

 PHAR3816 and PHAR3817 and PHAR3818 and PHAR3819 and PHAR3826 and PHAR3827 and PHAR3828 and PHAR3829

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.

 If you are from another Australian tertiary institution you may be permitted to underake cross-institutional study in one or more units of study at the University of Sydney.